Monday, 28 December 2015

 YOUTIAO {CHINESE CRULLER} AND ROJAK - CHINESE STYLE

-Chinese rojak, a mix of vegetable, fritters serve with delicious spicy nutty gravy.
-Rojak Petis, a malay style of rojak consists of mix fruits and vegetables with spicy peanut sauce.
+Chinese rojak is a mix of vegetables and fritters served with a delicious spicy, nutty gravy.
+Rojak Petis, the Malay-style version, is made with a combination of fruits and vegetables tossed in a spicy peanut sauce

 Monday, 21 September 2015